-There is a good network of Public Rights of Way within the AONB, as well as large areas of Access Land where you can experience open country.
-The annual Festival Bowland programme, plus the Pendle Walking Festival and Wyre's Walking Festival are good ways to begin exploring the landscape - whatever your ability.
+There is a good network of Public Rights of Way within Bowland, as well as large areas of Access Land where you can experience open country.
+The annual Festival Bowland events programme and Wyre's Walking Festival are good ways to begin exploring the landscape - whatever your ability.

-In the Forest of Bowland AONB we want to enable access to the countryside for everyone; access for people with wheelchairs, pushchairs, limited mobility, or simply for those whose legs aren't as young as they used to be.
+In the Forest of Bowland National Landscape we want to enable access to the countryside for everyone; access for people with wheelchairs, pushchairs, limited mobility, or simply for those whose legs aren't as young as they used to be.
 All the family can experience the unspoiled beauty of the area along trails with fantastic views, wildlife rich hedgerows and through tranquil woodlands and parklands.
-Visit our Access for All page for further information, including where to hire a Tramper: www.forestofbowland.com/access-all
+Visit our Access for All page for further information, including details of our all-terrain wheelchair hubs:

+forestofbowland.com/access-all